Seaford Striders Committee

 What being a Strider means to me…

 “Being a Seaford Strider has meant gaining new friends for life, sharing my passion for running, being inspired by so many people of different backgrounds and abilities, and being completely re-motivated with my running and ‘racing’ again.
-I have competed in most distances ranging from 400 metres on the track, up to 100k+ ultra-marathons, and including the Ironman Triathlon. rail running is my ‘real love’, but I also enjoy running on the roads and the track as well.
+I have competed in most distances ranging from 400 metres on the track, up to 100k+ ultra-marathons, and including the Ironman Triathlon.
+Trail running is my ‘real love’, but I also enjoy running on the roads and the track as well.
 Seaford Striders gives me the opportunity to enjoy all of this with my running! “

 JEFF YOUNG